- The Jewish Bible and the Christian Scriptures

 The reason for these Greek translations was probably because the Jews which were dispersed throughout the nations had become less fluent in their native languages of Hebrew and Aramaic and had become more inclined to speak the more common Greek, which was the language of the so called civilized world.
-The Jews of Palestine spoke primarily Aramaic but many Jews of the Dispersion had adopted the Greek language.
+The Jews of Palestine spoke primarily Hebrew and Aramaic but many Jews of the Dispersion had adopted the Greek language.

 By the time of Christ, this Greek translation of the Jewish Bible had become so established, that we find it the more commoner choice of Christian writers.
 As a result, most of the prophecies quoted in the Christian Scriptures were from the Greek translation of the Jewish Bible rather than the Hebrew or Aramaic copies.

 Because the Greek Septuagint was originally translated from the Hebrew, one might be led to suppose that the Hebrew would be more accurate; but this is not necessarily the case.
 Today's english Old Testament was translated from an entirely different Hebrew text (called the Masoretic), which was written long after the Greek Septuagint was translated.

-For many years it has been believed that during the age of the early Church, when the Gospels and epistles were being written, copied and distributed, Hebrew was for the most part a dead language.
+For many years it has been believed that during the age of the early Church, when the Gospels and epistles were being written, copied and distributed, that Hebrew was a dead language.
 It was put forth that few spoke it and fewer still could write it.
 It has been suggested that instead Aramaic was the common tongue in Palestine, especially rural Palestine, while Greek was more common in the urban areas and outside Palestine.
 But now we have strong evidence that Hebrew was very alive, and was the prevailing language in Judea and possibly throughout all of Palestine.